arackaf/micro-graphql-react/readme.md

 setDefaultClient(client);
 ```

-Now that client operation will be used by default, everywhere, unless you manually pass in a different client into any components, as discussed below.
+Now that client will be used by default, everywhere, unless you manually pass in a different client to a component's options, as discussed below.

 ### Client options